tradecloud/tradecloud-docs-api-v2/api/webhook-vs-polling.md

 ### Using `GET`

+To receive the `orderId` use the [GET Order Webhook](https://swagger-ui.accp.tradecloud1.com/?url=https://api.accp.tradecloud1.com/v2/order-webhook-connector/specs.yaml#/order-webhook%20endpoints/webhookGet) endpoint.

 When using `GET` the webhook request URL will contain the Tradecloud `orderId`, which you must use to fetch the order.

+To receive the `shipmentId` use the [GET Shipment Webhook](https://swagger-ui.accp.tradecloud1.com/?url=https://api.accp.tradecloud1.com/v2/shipment-webhook-connector/specs.yaml#/shipment-webhook%20endpoints/webhookGet) endpoint.

+When using `GET` the webhook request URL will contain the Tradecloud `shipmentId`, which you must use to fetch the shipment.

 Use `GET` when: